Robert A. Harrington

 Robert A. Harrington is an American cardiologist who is the dean of Weill Cornell Medicine and the Provost for Medical Affairs at Cornell University.
-He was previously the Arthur L. Bloomfield Professor at Stanford University, where he served as chair of the department of medicine, and Director of the Duke Clinical Research Institute at Duke University.
+He was previously a dual professor of health policy and the Arthur L. Bloomfield Professor of Medicine at Stanford University from 2012 to 2024, during period he was the chairman of the Stanford Department of Medicine from 2012 to 2013.